untidy-hair/service_object/README.md

 ```

 ### Controller
-Your controller will be well-readable and easy to understand the flow.
+Your controller will be well-readable and the flow is easy to understand.
+You can use \#result or \#error_messages to know the result of your service.

 ```ruby
   def some_action_on_book